 A BRIEF HISTORY of the WINTERGREEN POLICE DEPARTMENT

-The Wintergreen Police Department was officially established on May 1, 1978 by Wintergreen Development Inc. Personnel consisted of a Director of Public Safety, Chief of Police and seven officers.
-The police office was located within the Wintergreen Development Administration Building located on Route 151 in Nellysford.
+The Wintergreen Police Department was officially established on May 1, 1978 by Wintergreen Development, Inc. Personnel consisted of a Director of Public Safety, a Chief of Police and seven Officers.
+The police office was located in the Wintergreen Development Administration Building, located on Route 151 near the entrance to Stoney Creek.
 The department began with two 1978 4×4 Broncos that were marked and used as patrol vehicles.
-The department shared a 2 channel low-band radio system with all other community departments in existence at that time.
+The department shared a 2-channel low-band radio system with all other community departments in existence at that time.

 Prior to 1985, duties of the officers included both the patrol of the Wintergreen community and dispatching for police, fire and rescue.
 Generally, one officer patrolled the community and one officer dispatched, switching duties in the middle of the assigned shift.
 Twenty four-hour patrol of the community did not begin until 1989.
 Though the agency was a private police department, the Central Virginia Criminal Justice Academy allowed officers to attend their police academy.
 Today, the department is now a member agency of the Central Virginia Criminal Justice Academy.

 Prior to 1989, the Chief of Police reported to the General Sales Manager of Wintergreen Development.
 On January 1, 1989, the Wintergreen Property Owners Association became a separate entity with its own Board of Directors and Executive Director.
 The Board governs the Association and provides the community with police, fire, rescue, roadways, street maintenance and public area landscaping functions.
 The Chief now reports directly to the Executive Director of the Wintergreen Property Owners Association.
 The department serves both a mountain and valley community, which contains approximately 2200 dwellings served by 53-plus miles of roadway within its 17 square miles of jurisdiction.